-2) Click on the yellow highlighted text to see annotations on the Use of Force draft guidelines based on media reports, legal precedents, interviews, research studies and national police directives from City Bureau Documenters.
+2) Click on the yellow highlighted text in our "Explore" tab to see annotations on the Use of Force draft guidelines based on media reports, legal precedents, interviews, research studies and national police directives from City Bureau Documenters.

 3) Want to be part of our paid Documenters program?
 Simply fill out the application.